Are energy prices going down?

 For instance, an event on the other side of the world could trigger a global shift in energy prices, which even analysts like Cornwall Insight understandably can't predict.

-Why might energy bills increase?
+Why might energy bills increase in the long term?

-Energy bills are likely to increase for a number of reasons.
+Energy bills are likely to increase for a number of reasons:

 1. Increased demand for electricity